bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 _Skip to the next section if you already have the data you need, already know how to get it, or are getting it from other sources._

 Downloading data for Jolt was straightforward.
 On Kickstarter, navigate to your project, click "Menu" in the upper righthand corner of your project page, and select "View backer report".
 At the top of this page, there's a link to "Export backer report".
 It triggers a pop-up that allows you to select the output format.
 I selected "All Tiers" and "Kickstarter - pledges, surveys, addresses".
 When you click "Export", it takes a few seconds to prepare the files for download and then displays a "Download" button when ready.
-After downloading the report, I unzipped it, deleted a but a few rewards tiers I wanted to include, and then copy-pasted their data into a single file.
+After downloading the report, I unzipped it, deleted all but a few rewards tiers I wanted to include, and then copy-pasted their data into a single file.
 Note that it's important to make sure the files you're combining have the same column headers and order.
 If they don't you'll want to use a script to merge them properly.

 Following our Kickstarter campaign, we used Celery to collect pre-orders and have continued to use it for order collection now that we're shipping.
 To get export sales data from Celery, simply navigate to your "Orders" page while logged in.
 Apply whatever filters you'd like (for example, date range and product variant) and click the "Export Orders" button at the upper right of the page.
 Then select "Export Fulfillment CSV" in the pop-up (since we want address data to work with).
 This downloads a .csv that's good to go, unless you want to apply additional filters to the data.